 - Select All Time and mark the checkboxes to remove history, caches, passwords, cookies, and other unneeded files.

-- Then, click on the Clear data button to entirely clear history from your Chrome browser.
+- Then, click on the Clear data button to entirely clear browsing data from your Google Chrome browser.

 To clear history in Firefox, do as follows:

 - Go to Menu → Firefox → Preferences.

 - Select Privacy & Security → History → Clear History at Mozilla Firefox preferences.

 - To totally clear the Firefox browser’s history, select Everything and tick all the checkboxes to get rid of history, logins, cookies, cache, etc. Then, click on the Clear Now button.

 How to clear browsing history on Safari